James Brady: Gun control advocacy

+Awards and honors

-Brady received an honorary degree of Doctor of Laws from McKendree College, Lebanon, Illinois, in 1982.
-Sarah and James Brady were each awarded a doctorate degree (of Humane Letters) by Drexel University in 1993.
-In 1994, James and Sarah received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by the Jefferson Awards Foundation.
-In 1994, James and Sarah received the Golden Plate Award of the American Academy of Achievement.
-In 1996, Brady received the Presidential Medal of Freedom from President Bill Clinton, the highest civilian award in the United States.
+Brady received an honorary degree of Doctor of Laws from McKendree College, Lebanon, Illinois in 1982.
+He and his wife, Sarah were each awarded a doctorate degree of Humane Letters by Drexel University in 1993.

+They received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen in 1994, which is given out annually by the Jefferson Awards Foundation.
+The same year received the Golden Plate Award of the American Academy of Achievement.
+He received the Presidential Medal of Freedom from President Bill Clinton in 1996, the highest civilian award in the United States.

+The White House press briefing room was renamed the James S. Brady Press Briefing Room in his honor in 2000.

 Personal life

 Brady married Sue Beh in 1960.
 The marriage ended in divorce in 1967.
-In 1972, Brady married Sarah Jane Kemp and they joined an Episcopal Church.
+He married Sarah Jane Kemp in 1972.
+They joined an Episcopal church.

-In 2000, the White House press briefing room was renamed the James S. Brady Press Briefing Room in his honor.

 Death

-Brady died on August 4, 2014, in Alexandria, Virginia.
-Four days later, the medical examiner ruled that his death was a homicide, caused by the gunshot wound which he sustained in 1981.
+Brady died aged 73 on August 4, 2014, in Alexandria, Virginia.
+Four days later, the medical examiner ruled that his death was a homicide, caused by the gunshot wound that he sustained in 1981.
 Hinckley did not face any charges for Brady's death because he had been found not guilty by reason of insanity.
 In addition, since Brady's death occurred more than 33 years after the shooting, prosecution of Hinckley was barred under the year and a day law in effect in the District of Columbia at the time of the shooting.

 Portrayals in film

 Brady's recovery after the shooting was dramatized in the 1991 HBO film Without Warning: The James Brady Story, with Brady portrayed by Beau Bridges.
-Brady was also portrayed by John Connolly in the 2001 Showtime film The Day Reagan Was Shot.
+Brady was portrayed by John Connolly in the 2001 Showtime film The Day Reagan Was Shot.
 Michael H. Cole portrayed him in the 2016 television film Killing Reagan.

-Season 1, Episode 4, "In Control" of the television series The Americans takes place on the day of Reagan's assassination attempt as the main characters try to figure out what is happening.
-The episode depicts the media misreporting Brady having died before issuing the correction that he is still alive.
+Season 1, Episode 4, "In Control" of the television series The Americans takes place on the day of Reagan's assassination attempt, as the main characters try to figure out what is happening.
+The episode depicts the media misreporting Brady having died, before issuing the correction that he is still alive.